joeMalmsten/test/README.md

 # Placelocal

 Placelocal is the flagship product for Paperg.
 It is a `php` app with several associated services.
-We use `composer` to manage `php` dependencies, `bower` for `js` dependencies and `grunt` for building the frontend components.
+We use `composer` to manage `php` dependencies, `bower` for `js` dependencies and `grunt` for building the frontend components.<br/>

 All of these tools have to be installed before you can use them to run the app.
-[node.js](http://nodejs.org/download/) Note: npm command can be used once node.js is installed [git](http://git-scm.com/book/en/v2/Getting-Started-Installing-Git) Note: npm has git, I prefer downloading from thier website though.
+[node.js](http://nodejs.org/download/) Note: npm command can be used once node.js is installed.<br/>
+[git](http://git-scm.com/book/en/v2/Getting-Started-Installing-Git) Note: npm has git, I prefer downloading from thier website though.<br/>
-Bower - "npm install -g bower"
+Bower - "npm install -g bower"<br/>
-Grunt - "npm install -g grunt-cli"
+Grunt - "npm install -g grunt-cli"<br/>

 -g on npm causes the package to be installed globally.